ismailessaidi11/Occupancy_detection/README.md

 ## Hardware Requirements

-- STM32 microcontroller (specific model not mentioned, but the project assumes support for I2C and UART peripherals)
+- STM32 microcontroller (support for I2C, UART peripherals and X-cubeAI software pack)
 - SCD30 CO2 sensor (or similar, for measuring CO2 concentration, temperature, and humidity)
 - I2C interface for communication with the sensor
 - UART interface for debugging and data output
+- LED for status indication

 ## Software Requirements

 - STM32CubeMX for hardware configuration and code generation
-- X-CubeAI v9.0.0 software package installed in STM32CubeMX for Neural Network to C code conversion
 - STM32CubeIDE or an equivalent IDE for developing and flashing the firmware
-- HAL (Hardware Abstraction Layer) driver for STM32
+- HAL (Hardware Abstraction Layer) library for STM32
+- X-CubeAI for converting the trained model (.h5 file) into a C code

 ## Project Structure

-- `main.c`: The main source file containing the initialization and main sensing and predicting loop.
+- `main.c`: The main source file containing the initialization and main loop.
-- `network.h`, `network_data.h`: Files related to the AI model, generated from STM32Cube.AI.
+-  AI_SRC containing `network.c`, `network_data.c`, `network_data_params.c` : Files related to the AI model, generated from STM32Cube.AI.
-- `sensor.h`, `sensor.c`: Functions for interfacing with the SCD30 sensor.
+-  sensor_SRC containg `scd30.c`, `scd30_utils.c`: Functions for interfacing with the SCD30 sensor.
-- `ai_utils.c`, `ai_utils.h`: Utility functions for AI model inference.
-- `stm32f4xx_hal_conf.h`, `system_stm32f4xx.c`: HAL configuration and system files.
 - `README.md`: This documentation file.

 ## Setup